john-azzaro/Study-React-Components/README.md

 <br>

 ## 2. Create a component file in the composition folder.
 Once you have the composition folder setup, you can put all of your component files inside.
 For this study, we want to create a component that splits the screen in two called "Split."
+Remember that in the case of custom components, you always want to capitalize the first letter by convention.
 ```
   src  >  composition  >  Split.js
 ```